monospice/laravel-redis-sentinel-drivers/README.md

 Sentinel][sentinel] and [using Redis with Laravel][laravel-redis-docs] or [Lumen][lumen-redis-docs].

 Installation
 ------------

-We're using Laravel, so we'll install through composer, of course!
+We're using Laravel, so we'll install through Composer, of course!

 #### For Laravel/Lumen 5.4 and above: